-Be With The People You Love, Even If You Can’t Set Foot In The Hospital
+Protect The People You Love, Even If You Can’t Set Foot In Their Hospital Room

 In just weeks, COVID-19 changed the rules at every hospital in the world.